 We at CMF CURO have put together a Catholic Soundtrack with our Top 10 favorite songs to help you get into the Fall mood and reflect on this past year (all of which can be found on Spotify and iTunes).

-However, it’s important to remember that amidst the chaos of this year, the Lord has done amazing work!
+However, it’s important to remember that amidst the continued COVID chaos, the Lord has done amazing work!
 The season of Fall is one of reflection and of change.
 During this approach to the end of the year, we see nature begin the process of rebuilding itself.
 We too can take this time to reflect and rebuild!

 - Vanilla Pines by Tow’rs (and really anything else by Tow’rs)